ThreeBrainCells/Graeme-s-Day-Planner/README.md

 # Graeme-s-Day-Planner
 This is an attempt at getting my life in order and demonstrate my knowledge of Bootstrap, JQuery etc.

+I used a bunch of inputs copied from the Bootstrap library to represent hours from 9 to 5.
+I used Moment.js to check whether each hour is the current hour, and changed their color depending on the result.

+When an input's save button is pressed, whatever was put into the input field is saved to local storage, so the input's placeholder text is replaced upon load.

+This is the result:

+[What my website looks like:] (./Assets/Graeme-Planner-Demo.png)